navikt/k9-legeerklaering-on-fihr/src/auth/fhir/README.md

 5. Return a `JwtVerificationInput` with the auth token string and the public key fetcher, ready to be used for verification.

 The `FhirSession.fromAuthorizationHeader` then performs the desired verification of the auth token.
-It cryptographically verifies that the issuer claim and 'hpr-nummer' claim is correct, and returns a new class instance with these properties set.
+It cryptographically verifies that the 'issuer' claim and 'hpr-nummer' claim is correct, that the auth token was made for our client_id, and returns a new class instance with the 'issuer' and 'hpr-nummer' properties set.

 If the incoming auth token cannot be verified, or does not have the required information, an error is thrown.